faoxam/wcc-demo/README.md

 # Getting Started

 Calculate the geographic (straight line) distance between two postal codes in the UK.

 Display calculation history

-Huge records of csv file (ukpostcodes.csv) downloaded from https://www.freemaptools.com/download-uk-postcode-lat-lng.htm Import data into mySQL database was automated in this assignment
+Huge records of csv file (ukpostcodes.csv) downloaded from https://www.freemaptools.com/download-uk-postcode-lat-lng.htm

+Import data into mySQL database was automated in this assignment

 After successful calculate the distance, the calculation result and postcode details will be stored into table.

-On subsequent request the same input, the result will retrieve from history table instead of new calculation
+On subsequent request with same postcodes inputs, result will retrieve from history table, instead of new calculation

 ### Install Maven
 Follow the official Maven installation guide for your operating system: